rubyforgood/human-essentials/CONTRIBUTING.md

 1. Create the container:
     - To run the container on a Github VM, follow the Codespace link above.
 You can connect to the Codespace using VSCode or the VSCode web editor.
     - Or follow instructions to [create a new Codespace.](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository)
-    - To clone this repo and run the container locally, fork the repo.
-Follow instructions to [install VSCode and Docker](https://code.visualstudio.com/docs/devcontainers/containers).
-In your fork, click the Dev Container link above.
+    - To clone this repo and run the container locally, follow instructions to [install VSCode and Docker](https://code.visualstudio.com/docs/devcontainers/containers).
+Click the Dev Container link above.
+Don't forget to add a git remote pointing to your fork once the container is setup and you want to push changes.
 2. Wait for the container to start.
 This will take a few (10-15) minutes since Ruby needs to be installed, the database needs to be created, and the `bin/setup` script needs to run
 3. Run `bin/start` and visit the URL that pops in VSCode up to see the human essentials page
 4. Login as a sample user with the default [credentials](#credentials).